justinwiley/crypt_base64/README.md

 Initialization is a hash, it contains at a minimum data, which is either an encrypted base 64 string, or a plaintext string to be encrypted.

-    CryptBase64::AES.new data: 'false flag'
+    cb = CryptBase64::AES.new data: 'false flag'

 Other options include mode and bits, which mirror AES/OpenSSL's allowed encryption options.
 By default 128 bits and CBC mode are assumed.
 Other modes may work but have not been tested.
+You can also include the symetric key and the IV.

+    CryptBase64::AES.new data: 'false flag', key: 'base 64 key', iv: 'base 64 iv'

 These attributes can be set or retrieved via setters/getters.
+Base64::strict_encode64 is used to avoid the puzzling newline thrown in by Base64::encode64.

 ### Encryption